Analysis of Two-variable Recurrence Relations with Application to Parameterized Approximations: Introduction

 The analysis of single variable recurrence relations (e.g., $f(n) = \sum_{i=1}^{N} f(n-a_i)$) is a cornerstone in the analysis of parameterized branching algorithms that is often included in introductory textbooks on parameterized algorithms (see, e.g.,~\cite{Nied06,CFKLMPPS15}).

 In~\cite{Epp06} Eppstein introduced a technique for computing the asymptotic behavior of multivariate recurrences of the form $f(x) = \max_i \sum_j f(x-\delta_{i,j})$, where $f:\mathbb{Z}^d\rightarrow \mathbb{Z}$ and $\delta_{i,j}\in \mathbb{N}^d$.
 For any $t\in \mathbb{N}^d$, the technique shows how to compute a constant $c$ such that $f(nt) \approx c^n$ up to a polynomial factor.
-The technique is based on a tight reduction of the multivariate recurrence to a solvable single variable recurrence.
+The technique is based on a tight reduction of the multivariate recurrence to a solvable single variable recurrence, where the reduction is computed using a quasiconvex program.
 A matching lower bound to the result of the quasiconvex program is derived using a random walk, which bears some similarity to the reduction used in this paper from a recurrence to a stochastic process.
 Nevertheless, the analysis in this paper is significantly different.

-The result in~\cite{Epp06} is commonly used in the analysis parameterized algorithms, and specifically within the context of Measure and Conquer \cite{FGK09}.
-To the best of our knowledge, these works commonly utilize solutions for recurrences, in a wise and sophisticated manner, to derive running times for algorithms, but do not deal with solving the recurrence relations themselves.
+The result in~\cite{Epp06} is commonly used in the analysis of parameterized algorithms, and specifically within the context of Measure and Conquer~\cite{FGK09} as a black box.

-We emphasize that the recurrences considered in~\cite{Epp06} are different from the recurrences studied is this paper.
+We emphasize that the recurrences considered in~\cite{Epp06} are different from the recurrences studied in this paper.
 The difference seems to be more than merely technical.
 The recurrences in~\cite{Epp06} commonly measure the size of a branching tree, while our recurrence relations are aimed at bounding the number of leaves adhering to certain property within the tree.
 In fact, the size of the branching trees considered in this paper can be easily evaluated using standard single variable recurrence relations.
 We are not aware of other works relating to the analysis of similar multivariate recurrences.